Generic name: hyaluronidase recombinant human

 Hylenex Recombinant is a purified preparation of the enzyme recombinant human hyaluronidase.
 Hylenex Recombinant is produced by genetically engineered Chinese Hamster Ovary (CHO) cells containing a DNA plasmid encoding for a soluble fragment of human hyaluronidase (PH20).
 The purified hyaluronidase glycoprotein contains 447 amino acids with an approximate molecular weight of 61,000 Daltons.

-Hylenex Recombinant is supplied as a sterile, clear, colorless, nonpreserved, ready for use solution.
-Each mL contains 150 USP units of recombinant human hyaluronidase with 8.5 mg sodium chloride, 1.4 mg dibasic sodium phosphate, 1 mg albumin human, 0.9 mg edetate disodium, 0.3 mg calcium chloride, and sodium hydroxide added for pH adjustment.
+Hylenex Recombinant is supplied as a sterile, clear, colorless, nonpreserved, ready-for-use solution.
+Each mL contains 150 USP units of recombinant human hyaluronidase with 8.5 mg sodium chloride, 1.4 mg dibasic sodium phosphate, 1 mg albumin human, 1.5 mg L-methionine, 0.2 mg polysorbate 80, and hydrochloric acid and sodium hydroxide added for pH adjustment.

-Hylenex Recombinant has an approximate pH of 7.0 and an osmolality of 290 to 350 mOsm.
+Hylenex Recombinant has an approximate pH of 7.0 and an osmolality of 280 to 340 mOsm/kg.

 Hylenex Recombinant - Clinical Pharmacology